See a trading opportunity?

 - Is PayPal the best payment provider stock for trading?

-- What’s the best strategy for trading PayPal stocks?
+- What’s the best strategy for trading PayPal shares?